Alabama Barndominiums: Builders, Codes, Costs & Financing

 Building a barndominium in Alabama can be a cost-effective housing option.
 The price varies based on several factors, but it’s generally more affordable than traditional homes.

-In Alabama, the average cost to build a barndominium ranges from $150 to $250 per square foot.
+In Alabama, the average cost to build a barndominium ranges from $80 to $140 per square foot.
 This puts it at about 60% of the national average for construction costs.

-For a 2,000-square-foot barndominium, the total cost typically falls between $360,000 and $500,000.
+For a 2,000-square-foot barndominium, the total cost typically falls between $220,000 and $300,000.
 This estimate includes both materials and labor.

-Alabama Building Regulations
+Alabama Building Considerations

 AL metal barndo kits